ninchen23/made-template/README.md

-# Methods of Advanced Data Engineering Template Project
+# Methods of Advanced Data Engineering (module at FAU) Project

-This template project provides some structure for your open data project in the MADE module at FAU.
+The structure of this project for my open data project in the MADE module at FAU was forked from the provided [project template](https://github.com/jvalue/made-template).
-This repository contains (a) a data science project that is developed by the student over the course of the semester, and (b) the exercises that are submitted over the course of the semester.
+This repository contains (a) an individual data science project that was developed over the course of the semester, and (b) the exercises that were submitted over the course of the semester.

-To get started, please follow these steps:
-1. Create your own fork of this repository.
-Feel free to rename the repository right after creation, before you let the teaching instructors know your repository URL. **Do not rename the repository during the semester**.

-## Project Work
+## Project Work - Analyzing the impact of air pollution on cancer in the U.S.
-Your data engineering project will run alongside lectures during the semester.
-We will ask you to regularly submit project work as milestones, so you can reasonably pace your work.
-All project work submissions **must** be placed in the `project` folder.

-### Exporting a Jupyter Notebook
-Jupyter Notebooks can be exported using `nbconvert` (`pip install nbconvert`).
-For example, to export the example notebook to HTML: `jupyter nbconvert --to html examples/final-report-example.ipynb --embed-images --output final-report.html`
+The project work is located in the `project` folder.
+The question this project aimed to answer was: "How does air pollution, measured by the AQI, in the five most populous states in the U.S. correlate with the incidence of cancer?"

+Air pollution is an important problem, because it affects countries all over the world and impacts many people.
+This project analyzed wether there is a correlation between air pollution and cancer in the five most populous states in the U.S. The air pollution is measured with the AQI (Air Quality Index) and the cancer incidence is measured with the crude rate (per 100,000 people).
+This project analyzed the data from the years 2006 to 2021.
+The data was cleaned, transformed (averaged, etc.), visualized and analyzed to find correlations.

+The results are presented in two reports, one for the used and transformed data sources - the [data report](./project/data-report.pdf) - and one for the analysis, visualization and interpretation - the [analysis report](./project/analysis-report.pdf).

+Two main scripts were used to analyze the data: one for downloading and transforming the data ([the data pipeline](./project/pipeline.py)), and one for [analyzing and visualizing](./project/analyze_data.py) the data.
+The transformed data is saved into a [database file](./data/).
+There are also some [tests](./project/tests.py) provided to test the data pipline.
+Tests and the data pipeline can be run with a bash script ([pipeline.sh](./project/pipeline.sh), [tests.sh](./project/tests.sh)).
+Before starting, please install the [requirements](./project/requirements.txt) with `pip install -r requirements.txt`.

+The data pipeline is tested automatically with a GitHub action every time a change is made in the `project` folder and pushed to the local changes to the repository on GitHub.
+To see the test results, navigate to Actions → Execute Project Tests in this repository.

 ## Exercises
-During the semester you will need to complete exercises using [Jayvee](https://github.com/jvalue/jayvee).
-You **must** place your submission in the `exercises` folder in your repository and name them according to their number from one to five: `exercise<number from 1-5>.jv`.

-In regular intervals, exercises will be given as homework to complete during the semester.
-Details and deadlines will be discussed in the lecture, also see the [course schedule](https://made.uni1.de/).
+The exercises were completed using [Jayvee](https://github.com/jvalue/jayvee).
+For details and deadlines also see the [course schedule](https://made.uni1.de/).

 ### Exercise Feedback

-We provide automated exercise feedback using a GitHub action (that is defined in `.github/workflows/exercise-feedback.yml`).
+Automated exercise feedback was provided using a GitHub action (that is defined in `.github/workflows/exercise-feedback.yml`).

-To view your exercise feedback, navigate to Actions → Exercise Feedback in your repository.
+To view the exercise feedback, navigate to Actions → Exercise Feedback in this repository.

-The exercise feedback is executed whenever you make a change in files in the `exercise` folder and push your local changes to the repository on GitHub.
+The exercise feedback is executed whenever a change is made in files in the `exercise` folder and pushed to the local changes to the repository on GitHub.
 To see the feedback, open the latest GitHub Action run, open the `exercise-feedback` job and `Exercise Feedback` step.
 You should see command line output that contains output like this:

 ```sh
 Found exercises/exercise1.jv, executing model...